Post-Cut Metadata Inference Attacks on Quantum Circuit Cutting Pipelines: Hardware API Validation and Scaling Analysis

 \subsection{Experimental Methodology}

-We generated one representative logical fragment per family at each width using the exact construction rules defined for our corpus (see \S\ref{sec:corpus}).
-All circuits were transpiled using Qiskit's \texttt{generate\_preset\_pass\_manager} at optimisation level~2 against the restricted heavy-hex topology of \texttt{ibm\_marrakesh}.
-This optimisation level represents a realistic default for cloud-submitted jobs, striking a practical balance between aggressive SWAP routing and acceptable classical compilation times.
+We generated one representative logical fragment per family at each width using the exact construction rules defined for our dataset (see \S\ref{sec:dataset}).
+To prove that the transpilation penalty is a fundamental topological constraint rather than an artefact of default compilation, all 64 configurations were transpiled at both optimisation level 2 (a realistic default) and optimisation level 3 (maximum effort) against the heavy-hex topology of \texttt{ibm\_marrakesh}.

 True QPU execution durations were extracted exclusively from the \texttt{execution\_spans} metadata within the IBM Quantum result payloads, explicitly isolating raw QPU runtime from classical network and queue latencies.
-All 32 jobs were executed with a uniform 4096 shots.
+All jobs were executed with a uniform 4096 shots.

-We note that \texttt{Random} circuits are generated with width-dependent seeds to ensure structural diversity across width points; their routing overhead therefore reflects average-case algorithmic behaviour rather than a fixed-structure scaling trend, and they are thus excluded from the monotonic scaling analysis.
-Furthermore, \texttt{Oracle} circuits at $n{=}10$ and $n{=}12$ exhibit an $\mathtt{active\_width} = n{+}1$ due to transpiler ancilla insertion during routing.
-This provides empirical evidence that even the compiled active width metric captures hardware-level structural adjustments that leak information beyond the original logical specification.
+We note two structural features of the dataset relevant to the scaling analysis that follows.
+First, \texttt{Random} circuits are generated with width-dependent seeds; their routing overhead therefore reflects average-case algorithmic variance rather than a fixed-structure scaling trend.
+Rather than treating their unstructured nature as an anomaly, we explicitly present them as the maximal baseline for the transpilation penalty.
+Their broad variance bands define the upper limits of hardware compilation penalties against which the structured algorithm families are evaluated.